LucasESBS/vega/README.md

 VEGA provides a statistical framework for identifying differentially activated GMVs.
 See vega-reproducibility github for examples.

 ## Reproducing paper results
 VEGA manuscript results can be reproduced using [the following code](https://github.com/LucasESBS/vega-reproducibility).
+Check tags for appropriate version of VEGA for reproducing results.

 ## Manuscript
 VEGA preprint can be found [here](https://www.biorxiv.org/content/10.1101/2020.12.17.423310v1.abstract).